angelinapopova/Database/Asignment2/README.md

 - `queries/optimized.sql`

 ## Preparation part
-I asked ChatGPT to genarate a python code for creating three csv files, with 1 000 000 rows in each and then trasfered it to MySQL Workbench where i hava preceeded all following work.
+I asked ChatGPT to genarate a python code for creating three csv files, with 1 000 000 rows in each and then trasfered it to MySQL Workbench where I heva proceeded with all following work.

 ## NON Optimized Queries
 Again, ChatGPT was asked to create three queries for already merged tables.